jaco00/depot-fs/README.md

         root, pattern, tpl string, shardId uint16, enableBigAlloc bool) (*FileSystem, error)
  ```
 #### Description
 The `MakeFileSystem` function initializes and creates a new file system instance.
 It sets up the underlying structure based on the specified parameters, allowing for efficient file management and storage operations.
+The file system also provides a `Close` function to safely close all open data files and ensure any buffered data is written to disk, ensuring consistent and reliable operation.

 #### Parameters
 - **groupNum** (uint32): The number of data files in the file system.
 Suggested values are between 16 and 256
 - **blocksInGroup** (uint32): The number of blocks per allocation group.
 Use 0 for default value (1M).
 - **root** (string): The root directory for the data file.